Iran launches drones at Israel as Israel attacks Iranian nuclear sites and top commanders, IDF says

 Like Netanyahu, IDF spokesman Brigadier General Effie Defrin, in a video statement delivered Friday, called the attack on Iran preemptive, saying Israeli intelligence had uncovered an Iranian "plan to destroy Israel that has taken shape in recent years."
 He said that plan involved Iran "racing towards a nuclear bomb," working to double or triple its ballistic missile stockpile, and continuing to "finance, arm, and operate its proxies throughout the Middle East against the State of Israel."

-Iranian state media said the Israeli strikes hit several cities, including the capital of Tehran and the city of Natanz, a key center for Iran's uranium enrichment program.
-The attacks also killed Hossein Salami, the leader of Iran's Islamic Revolutionary Guard Corps, and other senior figures, Defin said on Friday.
+Iranian state media said the Israeli strikes had hit several cities, including in the capital of Tehran and the city of Natanz, a key center for Iran's uranium enrichment program.
+The IDF said it struck Iran's uranium enrichment site in the Natanz area.

+"The underground area of the site was damaged," the IDF said in a statement.
+"This area contains a multi-story enrichment hall with centrifuges, electrical rooms, and additional supporting infrastructure.
+In addition, critical infrastructure enabling the site's continuous operation and the Iranian regime's ongoing efforts to obtain nuclear weapons were targeted."

 The United Nations' nuclear watchdog agency, the IAEA, said in a series of social media posts that its Director General Rafael Grossi had been in contact with Iranian authorities on Friday who told him the country's highly-sensitive and highly-secured Fordo nuclear site "has not been impacted" by the Israeli strikes.

-The IAEA also said Iran's "Bushehr Nuclear Power Plant has not been targeted and that no increase in radiation levels has been observed at the Natanz site."
+The IAEA also said Iran's "Bushehr Nuclear Power Plant had not been targeted and that no increase in radiation levels has been observed at the Natanz site."

-The IDF said its operation would continue for days, but that the first wave consisted of 200 Israeli fighter jets dropping "over 330 different munitions," hitting more than 100 targets in Iran.
+On Friday, during a visit to Sweden, NATO Secretary-General Mark Rutte told reporters that "this was a unilateral action by Israel.
+So I think it is crucial for many allies, including the United States, to work as we speak to de-escalate."

+Despite the ongoing attacks, Rutte said he believed the region was "not close" to a possible nuclear conflict.

+While there have been no claims that Iran has yet built a nuclear weapon, Israel is believed to have multiple warheads, though it has never formally confirmed nor denied its status as a nuclear-armed nation.

-Iranian officials had quickly threatened retaliation, with Supreme Leader Ayatollah Ali Khamenei saying Israel "should await a harsh response."
+Iranian officials quickly threatened retaliation to the attack, with Supreme Leader Ayatollah Ali Khamenei saying Israel "should await a harsh response."

 The IDF said in a statement before Iran's retaliatory strikes that it had prepared for "a campaign on the frontline and on the home front."